-- 8.1 All groups for children and young people shall only be led by adults over 18 years of age. - 8.2 All groups for children and young people shall have at least two leaders, with an appropriate gender balance. - 8.3 The diocesan policy and procedures shall be followed with regard to the numbers of leaders to children/young people. - 8.4 All groups shall have a register of attendance. - 8.5 All groups must have up to date registration forms as described in the Diocesan policy and procedures document. - 8.6 All groups who use drivers must use the Parish form for drivers.
-No driver with more than 6 points on their licence shall be permitted to drive children or young people. - 8.7 If a group including children under 8 meets for more than two hours in one day but for less than 14 days in a year (e.g. holiday clubs) the Church should request an exemption from Ofsted. - 8.8 Registration forms are needed for groups meeting outside of church service times. - 8.9 Registers should be kept at all groups.
+- 8.1 All groups for children and young people shall only be led by adults over 18 years of age. - 8.2 All groups for children and young people shall have at least two leaders, with an appropriate gender balance. - 8.3 The diocesan policy and procedures shall be followed with regard to the ratio of leaders to children/young people. - 8.4 All groups shall have a register of attendance. - 8.5 All groups must have up to date registration forms as described in the Diocesan policy and procedures document.
+These must include parental consent forms. - 8.6 Risk assessments must be completed for all groups.
+For regular and on-going groups, these must be reviewed on an annual basis.
+For one-off activities they must be completed for each activity. - 8.7 All groups who use drivers must use the Parish form for drivers.
+No driver with more than 6 points on their licence shall be permitted to drive children or young people. - 8.8 If a group including children under 8 meets for more than two hours in one day but for less than 14 days in a year (e.g. holiday clubs), the Church should request an exemption from Ofsted. - 8.9 Registration forms are needed for groups meeting outside of church service times. - 8.10 Registers should be kept at all groups.

-8.10 Adult - Child ratios
+8.11 Adult - Child ratios

-The following adult - child ratios must be adhered to:
+The following adult / child ratios must be adhered to:

-0-2 years - 1 adult / 3 children

-2-3 years - 1 adult / 4 children

-4-8 years - 1 adult / 6 children

-9-12 years -1 adult / 8 children

-13- 18 years I adult / 10 children
+0-2 years : 1 adult / 3 children 2-3 years : 1 adult / 4 children 4-8 years : 1 adult / 4 children 9-12 years: 1 adult / 6 children 13- 18 years: 1 adult / 10 children